PSUmodeling/Cycles-global-simulation-database/README.md

 Each crop is classified into two categories based on irrigation types: rainfed and irrigated.
 All versions prior to v2.0 were developed by Dr. Lorne Leonard.

+## What's new

+- Missing values in SoilGrids data were filled with values from adjacent grids.
+- A lower bound of 1% was added for minimum relative humidity to address negative specific humidity in GLDAS forcing.
+- Fixed a bug that some GLDAS water grids were not correctly filtered out.
+- Used the new version of GLDAS elevation file.

 ## Data Sources

 - [GAEZ+_2015 Crop Harvest Area](https://doi.org/10.7910/DVN/KAGRFI)